umbraco/UmbracoDocs/13/umbraco-engage/installation/licensing.md

 There are a few differences as to what the licenses cover:

-* A single license covers the installation of Umbraco Commerce in 1 production backoffice domain, as well as in any requested development domains.
+* A single license covers the installation of Umbraco Engage in 1 production backoffice domain, as well as in any requested development domains.
 * The production domain includes **all subdomains** (e.g. `*.mysite.com`).
 * The development domains work with or without the `www` subdomain.
 * The license allows for an unlimited number of orders.